Investing in Africa's Waste & renewable Energy future

 We are active in the UK, USA, Kenya, Ghana, India, Sri Lanka and soon Pakistan.
 The UK Bank of England & Mark Carney in July 2019 indicated it would cost $ Trillions to fight Global Warming BUT it also would open great Business opportunities.
 He also has warned recently that the effect of Climate Change on Global Financial Markets will be huge.
 Climate Change possess the biggest risk to financial security for the coming generation and Market stability now.
 The Risk must be managed.
 In 2018 he was of course correct but failed to indicate the rise in Renewable Energy, energy efficiency and the mobilisation of the World Leaders in Climate Change Mitigation to help manage that risk.

 Councils & Society have an extremely difficult task of managing operations, formulating Policy & Strategy to combat Climate Change together with trying to move forward in a Sustainable manner along a 1.5 Degree C Consistent pathway.
 Often other things just get in the way - vested interest of leaders, too complex an issue to resolve, lack of interest, lack of continuity and short sightedness .
 Our Resource Ownership is one answer that will assist Society to be more Sustainable and lead to a Circular Economic model.

 PSECC Ltd have been appointed as Technical Advisors to the New Government of Ghana on Waste Management.
-November 2017 PSECC were approached by project delivery partner Jerry Turner, acting for the government of Ghana, to come up with Sustainable Waste Management solutions to their 5 million tonnes per year of MSW.
-In January 2018 agreement reached with the Government to proceed with new Waste-to-Energy Centres in the Country together with Engineered Sanitised Landfill site and waste transfer stations.
+November 2017 PSECC were approached by project delivery partner Aaron Armah in Ghana, to come up with Sustainable Waste Management solutions to their 5 million tonnes per year of MSW.
+In January 2018 initial discussions took place and also in February 2020.
+Agreement reached with the Government to proceed with new Waste-to-Energy Centres in the Country.

 November 2018 - discussions being opened with Simec Atlantis who own the Seagen technology for potential projects along the South Coast.
 In 2009 PSECC Ltd had introduced Marine Current Turbines to Hampshire County Council.
 Siemens bought into Marine current Turbines in 2014 and are major share owner.